Back arrow

 Can I Have Laser Vision Correction?

-To date, approximately 12 million people have had this procedure.
-The surgery involves reshaping the cornea, the clear outer layer of the eye, to improve visual acuity and provide an alternative to eyeglasses or contact lenses.
-Although it is rare to develop glaucoma as a result of LASIK, individuals who are at risk of developing glaucoma or already have glaucoma require special considerations before, during, and after surgery.
+Although it is rare to develop glaucoma as a result of LASIK, those who are at risk of developing glaucoma or already have glaucoma require special considerations before, during, and after surgery.

 Considerations before Surgery

 LASIK is usually performed for correcting nearsightedness (myopia), which is a risk factor for developing glaucoma.
-In addition, those individuals with nearsightedness are more likely to have an increase in eye pressure (IOP) with steroids, which are routinely used after eye surgery.
-Also, a family history of glaucoma increases the risk of developing glaucoma.
-Therefore, it is important to report any family history of glaucoma to the eye surgeon so that a thorough baseline glaucoma evaluation can be done and the best refractive procedure can be chosen.
+In addition, individuals with myopia are more likely to have an increase in eye pressure (IOP) with steroids, which are routinely used after eye surgery.
+It is also important to report any family history of glaucoma to the eye surgeon to make sure that a thorough baseline glaucoma evaluation can be done and the best refractive procedure can be chosen.

 Considerations during Surgery

-During LASIK surgery, a partial-thickness corneal flap is created and laser energy is used to reshape the corneal tissue under this flap.
-In order to stabilize the eye, the eye pressure is increased significantly during the formation of the corneal flap.
-This pressure elevation is temporary and may vary depending on the technique of the individual surgeon.
-Since high pressure may not be well tolerated when you have glaucoma or are at risk of developing glaucoma, this should be discussed with your doctor.
+During LASIK, a partial-thickness corneal flap is created and laser energy is used to reshape the corneal tissue under this flap.
+In order to stabilize the eye, the IOP is increased significantly during the formation of the corneal flap.
+Although this increase in IOP is temporary, the potential impact on the optic nerve should be discussed with your doctor.
+In the presence of glaucoma, other options for laser vision correction, such as small-incision lenticule extraction (SMILE) or photorefractive keratectomy (PRK) which do not require flap formation may be considered.

 Considerations after Surgery

-Steroid eye drops are commonly used after LASIK to reduce inflammation.
-Steroids can increase eye pressure which may lead to glaucoma; therefore, it is critical to monitor eye pressure carefully after surgery.
+Steroid eye drops are commonly used after laser vision correction to reduce inflammation, and the duration of steroid treatment is longer after PRK than LASIK.
+Steroids can increase IOP which may lead to glaucoma; therefore, it is critical to monitor IOP carefully after surgery.
 However, this is not as straightforward as one might think.
-Laser vision correction for nearsightedness thins the cornea, which leads to underestimation of eye pressure with the current standard measuring tool.
+Laser vision correction for myopia thins the cornea, which leads to underestimation of IOP with the commonly used measuring tools.
+This underestimation may mask steroid related IOP elevation and lead to delay in treatment.

-At present, there are no approved formulas or methods to correct for this change.
-Also, in the early post-surgery period, elevated eye pressure due to steroids may be masked by measurement artifact due to a thinner cornea.
-Because of these difficulties in obtaining accurate IOP measurements, monitoring the optic nerve and peripheral vision testing become even more critical.
+Because of the difficulties in obtaining accurate IOP measurements, IOP should be measured using more than one instrument.
+In addition, monitoring the optic nerve and peripheral vision testing become even more critical in this setting.
 When establishing eye care with a new ophthalmologist, it is important to provide your history of laser vision correction and all the baseline tests and results you have to make follow-up care easier.

-In summary, refractive surgery is not prohibited for glaucoma suspects or glaucoma patients.
-With multiple choices now available for refractive correction, both patients and physicians have more options.
+In summary, refractive surgery is not prohibited for glaucoma suspects and those with well controlled, early glaucoma.
 However, a thorough baseline evaluation is needed before surgery and careful monitoring for changes in eye pressure is critical after surgery.

 Sarwat Salim, MD, FACS